CppCXY/VSCode-EmmyLuaCodeStyle/README.md

 2. Type character formatting only supports triggering when typing line breaks, which require setting editor.formatOnType when turned on.

 3. Naming style checking is not turned on by default

+4. In terms of plug-in performance, both code diagnosis and code formatting can respond immediately to a single file within 30,000 lines.
+About 100,000 lines of code will have a delay of 2 seconds, which is enough for daily use.

 ## 配置(Configure)